Use this article to help you troubleshoot Network Discovery scans.

 "C:\Program Files\Npcap\Uninstall.exe" /S "C:\Program Files (x86)\Nmap\Uninstall.exe" /S

-Some possible issues that can prevent a successful scan include:
+Possible issues preventing a successful scan

 - Invalid domain controller credentials

 - The scanning agent's IP has changed (applicable when the scanning agent is a workstation).
 Most likely, the device is not on site.
 Continuing with the scan may lead to the scanning of irrelevant networks.

 SNMP incorrect results